Great Real Estate Leads?

 The internet can be used to build personal contacts and it’s a fantastic source of buyers and sellers looking for a home or agent.
 Real estate agent, you may not know, is a popular search term on Google search and is one of the most expensive keyword phrases you can bid on in Google Adwords.
 Many people aren’t acquainted with a real estate agent, or they’ve simply forgotten names.

-This graphic from Agent Jet shows that Facebook advertising may be becoming one of the better lead sources due to its excellent demographic targeting.
+This infographic from REH Real estate shows that Facebook advertising is one of the prefered lead sources due to its excellent demographic targeting.
+Facebook’s user demographics, targeting and reach are hard to beat and this should be one of your key lead sources too.

 The Top 10 Best Lead Sources